 John Z. DeLorean’s 12½-year career at Pontiac has become the stuff of legend.
 He joined the division as director of advanced engineering in 1956, playing a key role in that division’s rebirth under Semon “Bunkie” Knudsen and Elliot (Pete) Estes.
 DeLorean became assistant chief engineer in 1959 and chief engineer two years later, leading the development of the unusual “rope-drive” Tempest, Pontiac’s novel OHC six, and the immortal GTO, along with an impressive array of patents and technical innovations.

-By the time he became general manager in 1965, Pontiac led the domestic industry in engineering, styling, and merchandising.
+By the time DeLorean became the division’s general manager in 1965, Pontiac led the domestic industry in engineering, styling, and merchandising.
 Nearly all of the division’s many successes, from the sporty Firebird to the stylish Grand Prix, bore DeLorean’s fingerprints.

 Along the way, DeLorean became one of the automotive press’s favorite executives.
 He cut a striking figure; he was 6’4″ (192 cm) tall, lanky and athletic, with looks that were alternately compared to Tyrone Power and Tom Jones.
 He was a bit of a bad boy, too: He spoke his mind far more than was customary for a Detroit exec and he was always being called on the carpet for some minor breach of corporate protocol.
 In a company known for gray flannel suits and stolid Republican values, DeLorean dressed like a GQ model, drove expensive foreign sports cars, and dated models and actresses half his age.
 In short, he was the ultimate fantasy figure for every underpaid automotive hack or working-class car nut in America.